 Courtesy of Dr. Phillips House / Expedia

-Dr. Phillips is a legendary Floridian, known for his incredible citrus fruits business.
+Dr Phillips is a legendary Floridian, known for his incredible citrus fruits business.
 This was once his home, built in 1893 and now on the National Register of Historic Places.
 Each room is furnished in a Victorian-era style, making for a cozy space for your stay in the city.
-The hotel is a short walk away to the Dr. Phillips Center for the Performing Arts where you can see a live stage performance, previously including the Broadway hit Hamilton.
+The hotel is a short walk to the Dr Phillips Center for the Performing Arts, where you can see a live stage performance.

 Courtesy of The Delaney Hotel / Expedia

 For a taste of local food, drink and music, this hotel is the place to stay.
 The on-site restaurant at the Delaney features a variety of microbrews, some of which might have just been delivered that same day.
 Opt for the small plates and sharables – do not skip Mama Becky’s meatballs, which come with a spicy arrabbiata sauce and asiago cheese.
 When night falls, the restaurant brings in local bands to play while you enjoy your beer and dinner.

 Eo Inn, for museums and fresh ramen

 Courtesy of The Eo Inn - Downtown / Expedia